Long's pottery inspired by people and place

-Carold Long of St. John has deep roots in Stafford County, and it is those connections to place and people that inspire her to create pottery and ceramic works of art that have gained attention statewide.
+ST. JOHN — Carold Long, of St. John, has deep roots in Stafford County, and it is those connections to place and people that inspire her to create pottery and ceramic works of art that have gained attention statewide.

 “With 35 years in business, Carol Long has been creating unique, one-of-a-kind works that are fit to grace the most remarkable of homes, corporate offices, hotels or even the family living room,” Bevan said.